 IT’s THE LARGEST ECONOMY IN AFRICA.

-It’s an merging digital economy with a mixed economy industry and agricolture.
+It’s an emerging digital economy with a mixed economy industry and agricolture.

-In the industry sector, we nwbtion the automobile sector, shipping industry, industrial minerals, agricultural products as cocao and industries such as information and comunication tecnology.
+In the industry sector, we mention the automobile sector, shipping industry, industrial minerals, agricultural products as cocao and industries such as information and comunication tecnology.

 Our partners are strong compagnie in the sector and are looking for International partners in different business.